German survey ship Meteor: Soviet service

 In November 1945 the ship was handed over to the Soviet Union, but briefly returned into German service for a few months in 1946 to perform survey work under Soviet supervision.
 Eventually she became the Soviet survey vessel Ekvator.
 Her final fate is unclear, she was either scrapped in 1968 or survived some more years as a barracks ship.

 Heritage

-Two German research vessels were named after the Meteor:
+Thee German research vessels were named after the Meteor: